Hgoatly/RecipesWithout/README.md

 - [Favicon.cc]( https://www.favicon.cc/?action=icon&file_id=793468) was used to generate the favicon - which is a knife, fork and spoon.
 - [CompressImage.touler](https://compressimage.toolur.com/) was used to crompress and resize the image files to a more appropriate size for the site, and in order to speed up their load time.
-- [Dirty-Markup](https://www.10bestdesign.com/dirtymarkup/) was used to beautify the code.
 - [PIP](https://pip.pypa.io/en/stable/installing/) was used to install tools needed in the project.
 - [MONGODB-Atlas](https://www.mongodb.com/3) is the database for this project.
 - [PYMONGO](https://pypi.org/project/pymongo/) was used so that Python and MongoDB could commuicate with one another.